 “Had treatments for the last year in Crescent Lodge Dental Practice.
 It is always a pleasure to visit the practice.
 The team is super compassionate to handle people with anxiety, professional and friendly I couldn’t ask for more.
 Dr Andreas Jahnigen and team is the one for people who need best quality implants.”

 3. Placing the dental implants

 The next step is the placing of your Implants.
 This involves a small surgical procedure carried out under local anaesthetic.
-Dental Implants are actually made of 2 parts: a titanium screw; and a crown (this is the part that looks like a real tooth).
+Dental Implants in Clapham are actually made of 2 parts: a titanium screw; and a crown (this is the part that looks like a real tooth).
 The surgical procedure involves placing the titanium screw into your jawbone to provide a solid root for your crown.
 An incision will be made into your gums, after which a small hole is made into your jawbone using a special drill.
 The screw part of your Dental Implant is then inserted into the hole before the site is stitched, ready for healing.

 4. Healing and integration

 If you’re having Fast Implants fitted, you’ll have temporary crowns, bridges, or dentures fitted straight after your surgical procedure.
 Otherwise, the titanium root of your Dental Implants can take from 3-6 months to fuse with your bone.
 After the appropriate period of time has elapsed, our Implantologist will carry out an assessment to decide if the root and your bone have fused sufficiently enough.
 Once integration has been established, your crown, bridge, or dentures will be fitted onto your implant.
 This small surgical procedure will be carried out under local anaesthetic.

 With the right care and attention, dental implants can last for many years.
 As with natural teeth, it’s essential that you clean and floss every day, and attend all check-up and hygiene appointments. *Individual timings may vary.